joshuamundt/Plate_Tectonics/README.md

 Part II) Divergent Boundary vs Transform BoundaryIdentify a divergent boundary and a transform boundary on the map you selected in part I(1point).
 Repeat step 1 to 10 ineach region.
 Show all the figures and maps (4points)and answer thisquestion:d.What kind of patterns in earthquake magnitude and location you observe over time along eachboundary?(2points)

-This project requires to get earthquake data that includes Juan De Fuca Plate between 2010 and 2020 from USGS earthquake catalog [1] and plot the magnitude of the earthquakes in a span of 10 years using circles.
-Then, plot the earthquakes on the map according to the corresponding locations, analyse what happened in 2015, and show the earthquake magnitude on divergent boundary and transform boundary.
 ## Part I: Plate Boundary Features

 ![](1.png)